evamh/Mood-Box-Arduino/blog.md

 ## Week 5 (Dec.
 5 - 9)

-For the final week, my goal is to put everything together and make sure it all works as expected.
+For the final week, my goal is to put everything together and make sure it all works.

 ### Building the box